 Disability Services

-The Student Services Coordinator assists in determining the classroom accommodations that are most appropriate for students with disabilities based on documentation of their disability.
-OSS encourages communication with instructors regarding accommodations.
-OSS will provide eligible students with directions on obtaining notification letters regarding their classroom and testing accommodations to give to their professors.
+The Disability Resource Center assists in determining the classroom accommodations that are most appropriate for students with disabilities based on documentation of their disability.
+The DRC encourages communication with instructors regarding accommodations.
+The DRC will provide eligible students with directions on obtaining notification letters regarding their classroom and testing accommodations to give to their professors.
 Examples of classroom and testing accommodations are varied, but may include: Adapted testing arrangements, extended time on tests, testing in a distraction-free environment, and assistance with alternative formats of textbooks.

 How to Apply for Accommodations | Student Responsibilities | Notification Letter | Documentation Information | Grievance and Appeal Process | Course Substitution | Temporary Disabilities | Chronic Illness | Multiple Exams | What To Do When | Additional Resources | Syllabus Statement